Say, what? A USB condom?

 In other words, you are at risk not only when connecting your device to some other power source to charge from, but also when connecting someone else’s equipment to your equipment.
 You might think you are ‘only’ allowing the other device to charge up from your power source, but unbeknownst to you, there might be a malicious program in the other device lurking and waiting to travel down the connection, even while no obvious programs are active at either end of the connection.

 It is entirely possible to be infected with, eg, a PC virus, but from some other sort of device such as a phone or whatever else.
 So don’t think that just because you are connecting a tablet and a laptop there is no chance of infection.
 Any type of connection can allow for viruses to pass.

 There are also stories of seemingly safe public power charging stations, such as you sometimes see in airports and convention centers, being maliciously developed and having secret data capabilities to infect devices connected to them.
 We have no personal knowledge of such things, and don’t know how real the danger may be; on the other hand, we’ve never had our credit card ‘skimmed’ at an ATM but accept the reality of that risk, so perhaps there is a small but appreciable risk when using what seems to be a simple charging station anywhere.

 Fortunately, the solution is simple.
 Just put one of these devices inbetween any devices and the USB power sources the devices wish to connect to.
 Even more fortunately, the cost of such devices is very low.
-Amazon sell them for $8 each, or two for $15.
+Amazon sell them at a price of $12 for two.
 They are pretty much universally compatible with all devices and connections.